 ACR Convergence 2021—Treating patients with rheumatoid arthritis (RA) is something most rheumatologists would consider bread-and-butter medicine.
 However, despite the frequency with which the condition is encountered in clinical practice, the management of patients with this disease can be far from simple.
-Bryant England, MD, PhD, an assistant professor of internal medicine in the Division of Rheumatology at the University of Nebraska Medical Center (UNMC) and a rheumatologist for the VA Nebraska-Western Iowa Health Care System, provided an update on the state of RA management in the annual Review Course held during ACR Convergence 2021.
+Bryant England, MD, PhD, an assistant professor of internal medicine in the Division of Rheumatology, University of Nebraska Medical Center (UNMC) and a rheumatologist for the VA Nebraska-Western Iowa Health Care System, provided an update on the state of RA management in the annual Review Course during ACR Convergence 2021.

 Also By This Author

 Optimize Methotrexate Use

 Dr. England explained that although methotrexate has been around for decades, its use is often not optimized.
 Using the 2021 ACR Guideline for the Treatment of Rheumatoid Arthritis as his main point of reference, Dr. England noted that oral methotrexate can reasonably be started at 15 mg weekly—or dosing can be titrated up to that amount four to six weeks after starting the medication.1 Side effects can be managed by split dosing, subcutaneous rather than oral administration and increased intake of folic acid.

 If oral methotrexate is tolerated but not optimally effective, clinicians should consider switching to the subcutaneous formulation prior to adding another disease-modifying anti-rheumatic drug (DMARD) or switching to an alternative DMARD.

 Methotrexate remains an extremely important therapeutic for patients with RA because about 30% of patients with RA in clinical trials reach low disease activity on methotrexate monotherapy, Dr. England explained.